richardwillars/thinglator/README.md

 (no it's not a mistake - both requests are identical (apart from the device ID)!)
 Thinglator takes away knowledge of different types of devices and how their different APIs and networking technologies.
-Instead they're exposed using a uniform REST API.
+Instead they're exposed using a uniform API.

 ## Requirements